-Turai Chana Dal ki Sabzi is classic, simple and vegan side dish recipe.
+Turai Chana Dal Ki Sabzi is classic, simple and vegan plant-based side dish recipe.
 Though there are many different ways of making it, I love to make this with very minimal ingredients.
 This sabzi recipe tastes best when served with piping hot roti’s or with steamed rice, rasam or chaaru.

 Protein packed Chana Dal | Split Chickpeas are rich in B-Complex vitamins.
 These are good source of folic acid.

 Chana Dal is considered as a popular alternative for meat protein.
 It also helps in lowering cholesterol level in blood and also good for diabetic patients as it has low glycaemic index.

 Chana Dal is one of the most flavourful dal of dal family.
 When turai and chana dal are cooked together, the taste and nutrition is much more.

 Turai Chana Dal Recipe is,

 - nut free

 Main Ingredients to make Ridge Gourd Chana Dal

 Ridge Goud | Turai – I completely peel the green hard skin on turai and then cut it into pieces.
 Tasting the turai before cutting into pieces is compulsory as sometimes it will be bitter.
 If turai is bitter, then the curry will not taste good.
 Some people will only scrape the hard edges on turai and leave the green skin.